boa-dev/temporal/CONTRIBUTING.md

 worked on by a maintainer.

-If you're interested in helping out but don't see an issue that's for you, please feel free to contact us on the `Boa` discord.
+If you're interested in helping out but don't see an issue that's for you, please feel free to contact us on `Boa` Matrix server.

 ## Contributor Information